 While his golf skills contributed to most of his success, this resume gave potential college coaches a quick and clear understanding of his golf skills.
 Attached to the resume were several letters of recommendation from his high school coach and each of his instructors as well as a yearbook photograph.
 Also included in each recruiting package was an original cover letter addressed to each individual coach expressing his interest in continuing his golf career at the college level.
 His grades and test scores were included in his letter to each coach.
 In reality, Andrews was good enough where he probably didn’t need a resume as virtually all of the top college golf coaches knew of his talent.
 But we never assume anything in the recruiting process.

-All the information in this resume fit on one printed page and was neatly organized giving college coaches the ability to quickly see the success Jerome enjoyed as he matured through the high school and junior ranks.
-While many individual scores were left out, Jerome placed well in many national tournaments and college coaches were well aware of the level of competition he was facing and the general scores needed to constantly place in the top 20 of many of these national tournaments.
+All the information in this resume fit on one printed page and was neatly organized giving college coaches the ability to quickly see the success Andrews enjoyed as he matured through the high school and junior ranks.
+While many individual scores were left out, Andrews placed well in many national tournaments and college coaches were well aware of the level of competition he was facing and the general scores needed to constantly place in the top 20 of many of these national tournaments.
 In this case, individual scores for each tournament were not completely necessary.
 It was also not necessary to include many local tournaments at the State level because of his strong national schedule and success.
 In some cases, state and local tournaments can be very important to college golf coaches especially if you do not always have the ability to play in many national AJGA & USGA tournaments.

 Name: Jerome Andrews

 - Fenton Invitational Medalist – 1987